On this page we shortlist the best Australian casinos where you can play the most popular pokies based on popularity with players.

 From Melbourne to Darwin, Brisbane to Perth - pokies are one the most popular forms of gambling amongst Australians.
 Everyone knows that pokies are really slot machines, but the origin of the name is obscure.
 The most likely explanation is that it's simply a lumping together of poker machine and slots, where all games offering coin operated gambling became known as pokies.

-There are plenty of different online pokies for Australians to choose from.
+There are plenty of online pokies for Australians to choose from at online casinos for real money play.
 First there are the classic 3 reel slots.
 They have fewer paylines and are the simplest games to play.
 It's really just a case of choosing a coin size and how many coins you want to bet, and spinning the reels.

 Then there are the more complex video slots.
 These typically have 5 reels, with many more paylines and winning combinations that are possible.
 They also usually have wild symbols and scatter symbols, which increase your chances of hitting winning combinations.